ChacunGu/NLP_Gender_Profiling/README.md

 This project is developped in Python 3 during the Natural Language Processing seminar of the Master in Computer Science in the university of Neuchâtel, Switzerland.

 This seminar is worth 5 ECTS points.
-According to the Bologna convention 25-30 hours of work per members have then been invested in this project.
+According to the European Credit Transfer and Accumulation System 25-30 hours of work per members have been invested in this project.

 Fall 2019.